oneal2000/oneal2000.github.io/index.md

 - My first-authored Short Paper [Judge-R1]() has been accepted at SIGIR 2026!
 - Our Perspective Paper [Analytical Search](https://arxiv.org/abs/2602.11581) has been accepted at SIGIR 2026 Conference!
 Congratulations to Yiteng!
 - Our Paper [Equity vs. Equality](https://arxiv.org/abs/2602.00495) has been accepted at SIGIR 2026 Conference!
 Congratulations to Yiteng!
+- Our Paper [SimCourt](https://arxiv.org/abs/2508.17322) has been accepted at ACL 2026 Findings!
+Congratulations to Kaiyuan!
+- Our Paper [TwinVoice](https://arxiv.org/abs/2510.25536) has been accepted at ACL 2026 Findings!
+Congratulations to Bangde!
 - Our Paper [GPRF](https://arxiv.org/abs/2510.25488) has been accepted at WebConf 2026 Conference!
 Congratulations to Yiteng!
 - Our **SIGIR-AP 2025 tutorial** on **Dynamic and Parametric RAG** has been accepted!
 Welcome to join us in Xi'an, China, on December 7th!
 More information at: [This Webpage](https://www.researchgate.net/publication/396210825_SIGIR-AP_2025_Tutorial_Proposal_Dynamic_and_Parametric_Retrieval-Augmented_Generation) and [SIGIR-AP 2025 Official Website](https://www.sigir-ap.org/sigir-ap-2025/tutorial/index.html).